Blitz (2011 film): Production

 The film's script was written by Nathan Parker.
 The film was shot in London in August 2010.
 Blitz was the first film produced by Lionsgate UK.

 Reception

 Blitz received mixed reviews from critics.
 On Rotten Tomatoes the film has an approval rating of 48% based on reviews from 25 critics.
+The website's critics consensus reads, "A middling crime thriller largely assembled from wearyingly familiar parts, Blitz sacks a game Jason Statham's performance behind the line of genre scrimmage."

-David Hughes of Empire gave the film 3 out of 5 and wrote: "A rough-cut crime thriller that sees Jason Statham back on familiar turf and doing what he does best."
+David Hughes of Empire gave the film three out of five stars and wrote: "A rough-cut crime thriller that sees Jason Statham back on familiar turf and doing what he does best."

 Cath Clarke of The Guardian gave the film a positive review and wrote: "Who knows, we might be looking at the evolution of the guilty-pleasure movie - padded out with top-drawer talent to spare audience blushes."

 Box office

 Blitz grossed a worldwide total of $15,774,948.
 The film earned a further $3,065,744 from Domestic DVD & Blu-ray sales.